Somainer/lisa-lang/README.md

 (fact (path d e))
 (fact (path e f))
 ```
-Notice that you cannot have variables in fact definition.
+Notice that you usually do not have variables in fact definition.
 So, symbols in facts are automatically
 transformed to atoms.
+If you want to use variables, use `'sym`.
+This **only** works in fact definition.
+`_` matches any case without introducing any new constraints into the environment.

 ```clojure
 (fact (path a b)) ; <=>